 Before discussing these possibilities in detail, we will endeavour to explain why we think workers, employers and society generally would gain from trade unions assuming a more active role.

 Staff are often in a good position to identify workplace wrongdoing and, as vital sources of information, should be encouraged to speak up.
-Current UK statutory provisions contained in Part IVA Employment Rights Act 1996 (ERA 1996), and employer procedures give primacy to the internal reporting of alleged wrongdoing but there has been little discussion about trade unions as recipients of concerns.
+Current UK statutory provisions contained in Part IVA Employment Rights Act 1996 (ERA 1996) and employer procedures give primacy to the internal reporting of alleged wrongdoing but there has been little discussion about trade unions as recipients of concerns.
 We examine below the practical and legal implications of designating lay officials as potential internal recipients but it is important to note here that we think it undesirable to have only one whistleblowing representative.
 Although it might be useful to have a specialist lead official at a workplace (as with health and safety representatives), members should be given choices about who to approach.
 Indeed, union officials handle all kinds of concerns about alleged wrongdoing as part of their normal day-to-day activities.
 In this sense, whistleblowing is only exceptional in that members can raise wider issues in circumstances where they may have a statutory right to report externally.
 In addition, we explain why it is important for unions to acquire the status of designated external recipients under an agreed procedure rather than listed as prescribed persons under Part IVA ERA 1996.
 This in turn raises the broader issue of what contractual and legislative changes are needed to enable unions both to protect their members as well as ensure that wrongdoing is rectified.
 What were are envisaging here is that workers will acquire rights through terms incorporated into individual contracts of employment from collectively agreed whistleblowing arrangements.

 UK trade unions have extensive experience of protecting their officials and members from victimisation, whether this takes the form of general bullying or harassment or targeted reprisals for engaging in safety awareness activities or other union activities.
 What is different today is that Part IVA ERA 1996 allows workers to raise concerns about alleged wrongdoing about a wide range of matters that may or may not impact on the workplace.
 Put simply, instead of being in the firing line of employers for carrying out ‘normal’ workplace activities, members may choose to put their head above the parapet in order to raise wider issues, for example, about the improper behaviour of contractors or suppliers, environmental damage, or miscarriages of justice.
 Given the factors known to inhibit potential whistleblowing, we argue that not only do members require clear advice about how to speak up and the consequences of doing so but they also need to be assured that unions will exert pressure to ensure that allegations are investigated and corrective action taken where appropriate.
 Again, this is familiar territory in relation to cases of bullying and harassment and other health and safety issues but may be more difficult to achieve in relation to financial wrongdoing by the employer or alleged improper behaviour on the part of other persons or organisations which occurs away from the workplace.